UKPLab/acl2025-rupta/README.md

 ## Reference

-The code in this project refers to the code in the following repository:
+The code implementation in this project refers to some of the code in the following repositories:

 1. [Reflexion](https://github.com/noahshinn/reflexion/tree/main/programming_runs)
 2. [llama2-fine-tune](https://github.com/mzbac/llama2-fine-tune/tree/master)